viictorjs/Refrapy/README.md

 ### etc

 An interaction mode can be enabled/disabled to obtain the apparent velocity of a layer (Va), that can be estimated by drawing a straight line on the current section.
+To drawn a line, use the left mouse button (click, hold, drag and release).
 The inverse of the calculated slope of the line is plotted as Va.

 ![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/apparent_velocity.gif)